The 22nd Annual Grasslands Trail Run will be held on Saturday, March 21, 2020

-All participants will receive a race bib, tri-blend race shirt*, and everyone’s favorite—a BBQ lunch served by a local BBQ restaurant.
+All participants will receive a race bib, tri-blend race shirt*, and everyone’s favorite—a catered post-race meal.

 The Grasslands Trail Run is held in the Lyndon B. Johnson National Grasslands, more than 20,000 acres managed by the U.S. Forest Service and situated north of Fort Worth.
 The trails loop among rolling hills and through a mixture of pine and oak grove forests, open fields, and livestock.

 The race uses a series of trails that start and finish at TADRA Point Trailhead.
 The half marathon uses the blue trail; the marathon uses the white and blue trails; and 50-mile runners will start with a correction loop, followed by the blue, white, yellow and red trails.
 The course map shows all loops with aid stations marked.

 This is a cupless race.
 Please bring your own hydration device to carry and consume fluids on the course.
-Water and endurance drink will be available at all aid stations along with favorite food items such as peanut butter and jelly sandwiches, potato chips, Oreos, fig newtons, soda, and more.
+Water and endurance drink will be available at all aid stations along with favorite food items such as bananas, oranges, peanut butter and jelly sandwiches, potato chips, Oreos, fig cookies, soda, Salt Stick and much more.